valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   The document definition displayed on the admin case detail page is now displayed using the Monaco editor in read-only mode.

+* **Edit plugin configuration ID**

+  The plugin configuration ID can now be edited from within the plugin configuration management menu.

 ## Bugfixes

 The following bugs were fixed: